 If you’re experiencing sudden onset changes in your skin’s appearance, it’s important to ask yourself if estrogen deficiency and collagen loss may be the cause.
 This can help you determine what types of products will be most effective for treating your concerns.

 Estrogen and collagen naturally decrease as we age—but that doesn’t mean you should resign to being unhappy with the way your skin looks.
 Fortunately, there are skincare ingredients and products that are specifically designed to help address Estrogen Deficient Skin without the use of hormones.

 For instance, MEP Technology is another breakthrough in treating Estrogen Deficient Skin.
-This ingredient, patented by Empelle, works non-hormonally aiding estrogen receptors in the skin, to help stimulate the production of collagen and elastin.
+This ingredient, patented by Emepelle, works non-hormonally aiding estrogen receptors in the skin, to help stimulate the production of collagen and elastin.
 MEP is a unique, non-hormonal ingredient that acts only on the skin.
 Additionally, the more widely-known ingredient, retinol, helps promote collagen production and cellular turnover by stimulating the receptors that produce collagen.